Jaimeloeuf/scroll-faster/README.md

 - [ ] Allow half viewport up/down scrolls instead of absolute number of lines to scroll by

 ## Release Notes
+### 0.2.2
+- Added extra check for NaN inputs for "scroll by lines" value

 ### 0.2.1
 - Added command to set the optional cursor follow feature